Configure CloudGuard Network for GCP MIG

 To control the CloudGuard Security Gateways, make sure:

-• The CloudGuard Security Gateways can open connections to the Management Server (for example, for sending logs).
+• The CloudGuard Security Gateways can open connections to the Security Management Server (for example, for sending logs).

 The autoscaling CloudGuard Security GatewayClosed Dedicated Check Point server that runs Check Point software to inspect traffic and enforce Security Policies for connected network resources. can be deployed with or without a public IP address.